-From well-informed (KYC) to well-understanding (KYU)
+From Know Your Customer (KYC) to Know Your User (KYU)

-Each and every organization that handles money these days knows very well the importance of KYC.
+Each and every organization that handles money these days know very well the importance of KYC.
 Just in case the acronym doesn’t ring a bell, what is KYC?
 It stands for Know Your Customer – the process of a business identifying and verifying the identity of its clients, or at least entities willing to become clients.
 Some organizations, e.g. banks, are obliged by law to proceed in accordance with certain KYC standards in order to halt money laundering or providing financial services to terrorist/criminal organizations.
 Others implement KYC procedures and solutions for their own and their customers’ security: to prevent fraud of various kinds.
-I believe that in either case a fundamental shift of paradigm is necessary for organizations to meet the challenges of the future.
+I believe that in either case, a fundamental shift of paradigm is necessary for organizations to meet the challenges of the future.

 Since KYC is all about being well-informed, the amounts of data collected and processed by business entities for this purpose are often quite impressive – especially when sales are carried out online, where verifying whether the person on the other end of the metaphorical line is who they claim to be is more difficult than in a brick-and-mortar branch.
 Hence, it requires more information.
 Why not use this data also for other purposes?
 What if we could enrich, augment, and extend these thousands of data points with even more relevant data and move from just protecting the bottom line of an organization to proactively boosting its top line?
 What if we could broaden our perspective to take a super close look at all users, not just those who have already proceeded to the checkout or filled out the sign-up form, and reach beyond “knowing” to actually “understanding”?
 These questions have led the Nethone team to where we are today.
-From military-grade fraud prevention, real-time adaptive customer segmentation and retention tools, through account takeover detection based on advanced behavioural biometrics, up to solutions designed to protect satellites from hijacking, we help organizations make right, data-driven decisions.
+From military-grade fraud prevention, real-time adaptive customer segmentation and retention tools, through account takeover detection based on advanced behavioural biometrics, up to solutions designed to protect satellites from hijacking, we help organizations make the right, data-driven decisions.

 Are we maverick business people?
 Not in the slightest.
 More and more companies are forsaking the path of hit-and-miss intuitive business decisions in favour of the data-driven approach and, as a result, data now plays a pivotal role in bolstering up customer intelligence in enterprises across the globe.
 In fact, having a virtual storehouse of information has become part and parcel of running an online business – any business.
 It no longer comes as a surprise that LMVH, the world leader in luxury goods, is one of the key exhibitors at the VivaTech Conference in Paris, showing off its customer intelligence solutions.
 L’Oréal, a global beauty company, has just appointed Thales’ Patrice Caine as a director for a four-year term in their efforts to join in this revolution.
 So, as you can see, holistically speaking, data transforms businesses in terms of where they intend to head product- and strategy-wise.
 It impacts companies and their resources from the bottom to the top.
 Literally!